 High-speed trains generally run above 250 kph speed.
 Japanese high-speed trains are also known as Bullet Trains have the potential to run above 300kph speed.
 Recently the UK government has started building their high-speed train network connecting London to Birmingham, Manchester, Leeds, etc.

 Light Rail Transit System is also known as Light Rail or Tram system.
 LRT generally runs with relatively slow speed within the central business district and nearby areas.
 It connects major nodal business parks and major residential developments around a town centre.
-Similar to MRTS, LRT also provides several trains stops along its corridor and cater commuter traffic through those stops.
+Similar to MRTS, LRT also provides several train stops along its corridor and cater to commuter traffic through those stops.

 LRT generally runs parallel to urban streets and sometimes crosses the road junction at grade level.
 That’s why the design of LRT along with urban streets is a very complex task.

-Skybus System is a unique type of urban transit system where trains system runs along the elevated corridor through suspended passenger coaches.
-Skybus are lightweight coaches and they run in fix elevated corridor in a suspended position.
+Skybus System is a unique type of urban transit system where the trains system runs along the elevated corridor through suspended passenger coaches.
+Skybus are lightweight coaches and they run in fixed elevated corridors in a suspended position.
 It comes with numerous advantages such as low construction cost, low operation and maintenance cost, being environmentally friendly, etc.

-The Hyperloop system is considered as a game-changer in terms of reducing passenger commuting time and covering huge catchment area, but it is still under testing mode because various design and safety parameters need to suffice before considering it as the safe mode of the transportation system.
+The Hyperloop system is considered as a game-changer in terms of reducing passenger commuting time and covering huge catchment areas, but it is still under testing mode because various design and safety parameters need to suffice before considering it as the safe mode of the transportation system.